There’s so much to ski and do with SkiBig3. December is prime time to visit with your family, with plenty stay busy on and off the slopes.

 All the Free Activities

-World Cup – Kicking off the month with the Lake Louise Audi World Cup on December 1st to 3rd, Lake Louise Ski Resort will be a hub of ski activity for all ages and abilities.
+World Cup – Kicking off the month with the Lake Louise Audi World Cup on November 30th to December 3rd, Lake Louise Ski Resort will be a hub of ski activity for all ages and abilities.
 Ice sculpture photo ops and a Mini Food & Drink Market are just a few of the complimentary services that running that weekend.
 Even better, kids ski (and learn!) for free on race days.
+The men’s weekend also runs November 24th-25th.

 Wagon Rides – running every Sunday 12-4pm from November 19th to December 17th, enjoy the wonder of Banff by wagon, courtesy of the Banff Trail Riders.
 Be sure to layer up and prepare for the weather!
 Rides leave from the Whyte Museum parking lot.